tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 ## Tendermint proposal timeout

-Immediate execution requires the Application to fully execute the prepared block at `PrepareProposal` time.
-This execution is synchronous, so Tendermint cannot make progress until the Application returns from `PrepareProposal`.
+Immediate execution requires the Application to fully execute the prepared block before returning from `PrepareProposal`, this means that Tendermint cannot make progress during the block execution.
 This stands on Tendermint's critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer nodes might time